-А A host address.
+A A host address.
 In the IN class, this is a 32-bit IP address.
 Described in RFC 1035.
 AAAA IPv6 address.
 Described in RFC 1886.
 A6 IPv6 address.
-This can be a partial address (a suffix) and an 110 indirection to the name where the rest of the address (the prefix) can be found.
+This can be a partial address (a suffix) and a indirection to the name where the rest of the address (the prefix) can be found.
 Experimental.
-Described in RFC 2874.
-AFSDB AFSDD Location of AFS database servers.
+Described in RFC 287 AFSDB Location of AFS database servers.
 Experimental.
-Described 4.101 in RFC 1183.
+Described in RFC 1183.
 APL Address prefix list.
 Experimental.
 Described in RFC 3123.
+ATMA ATM Address.
+AVC Application Visibility and Control record.
+CAA Identifies which Certificate Authorities can issue certificates for this domain and what rules they need to follow when doing so.
+Defined in RFC 6844.
+CDNSKEY Identifies which DNSKEY records should be published as DS records in the parent zone.
+CDS Contains the set of DS records that should be published by the parent zone.
 CERT Holds a digital certificate.
 Described in RFC 2538.
 CNAME Identifies the canonical name of an alias.
 Described in RFC 1035.

+CSYNC Child-to-Parent Synchronization in DNS as described in RFC 7477.
 DHCID Is used for identifying which DHCP client is associated with this name.
 Described in RFC 4701.
+DLV A DNS Look-aside Validation record which contains the records that are used as trust anchors for zones in a DLV namespace.
+Described in RFC 4431.
 DNAME Replaces the domain name specified with another name to be looked up, effectively aliasing an entire subtree of the domain name space rather than a single record as in the case of the CNAME RR.
 Described in RFC 2672.
 DNSKEY Stores a public key associated with a signed DNS zone.
-De- scribed in RFC 4034.
+Described in RFC 4034.
 DS Stores the hash of a public key associated with a signed DNS zone.
 Described in RFC 4034.
+EID End Point Identifier.
+EUI48 A 48-bit EUI address.
+Described in RFC 7043.
+EUI64 A 64-bit EUI address.
+Described in RFC 7043.
+GID Reserved.
 GPOS Specifies the global position.
 Superseded by LOC.
 HINFO Identifies the CPU and OS used by a host.
 Described in RFC 1035.
+HIP Host Identity Protocol Address.
+Described in RFC 5205.
 IPSECKEY Provides a method for storing IPsec keying material in DNS.
-II OLCKLI Described in RFC 4025.
+Described in RFC 4025.
 ISDN Representation of ISDN addresses.
 Experimental.
-De- 1301 scribed in RFC 1183.
+Described in RFC 1183.
 KEY Stores a public key associated with a DNS name.
-Used in KL I original DNSSEC; replaced by DNSKEY in DNSSECbis, but VV still used with SIG(0).
+Used in original DNSSEC; replaced by DNSKEY in DNSSECbis, but still used with SIG(0).
 Described in RFCs 2535 and 2931.
 KX Identifies a key exchanger for this DNS name.
+Described in RFC 2230.

-Described in LOC RFC 2230.
-LOC For storing GPS info.
+Holds 32-bit Locator values for Identifier-Locator Network L32 Protocol.
+Described in RFC 6742.
+Holds 64-bit Locator values for Identifier-Locator Network L64 Protocol.
+Described in RFC 6742.
+For storing GPS info.
 Described in RFC 1876.
-Experimental.
-MX Identifies a mail exchange for the domain with a 16-bit pref- erence value (lower is better) followed by the host name of the mail exchange.
+LOC Experimental.
+Identifier-Locator Network Protocol.
+Described in RFC LP 6742.
+Mail Box.
+Historical.
+MB Mail Destination.
+Historical.
+MD MF Mail Forwarder.
+Historical.
+MG Mail Group.
+Historical.
+MINFO Mail Information.
+MR Mail Rename.
+Historical.
+Identifies a mail exchange for the domain with a 16-bit preference value (lower is better) followed by the host MXname of the mail exchange.
 Described in RFC 974, RFC 1035.
 NAPTR Name authority pointer.
 Described in RFC 2915.
+Holds values for Node Identifiers in Identifier-Locator NID Network Protocol.
+Described in RFC 6742.
+NINFO Contains zone status information.
+NIMLOC Nimrod Locator.
 NSAP A network service access point.
 Described in RFC 1706.
-NS The authoritative name server for the domain.
-Described in RFC 1035.
-NSEC Used in DNSSECbis to securely indicate that RRs with an owner name in a certain name interval do not exist in a zone and indicate what RR types are present for an exist- ing name.
-Described in RFC 4034.
-NSEC3 Used in DNSSECbis to securely indicate that RRs with an owner name in a certain name interval do not exist in a zone and indicate what RR types are present for an exist- ing name.
-NSEC3 differs from NSEC in that it prevents zone enumeration but is more computationally expensive on both the server and the client than NSEC.
-Described in RFC 5155.
-NSEC3PARAM Used in DNSSECbis to tell the authoritative server which NSEC3 chains are available to use.
-Described in RFC 5155.
-1
+NSAP-PTR Historical.
+The authoritative name server for the domain.
+Described NS in RFC 1035.